workwithpaul25/DJINN_HNG_STAGE_3/README.md

-Project Overview
+##Project Overview

 This project contains a comprehensive automated test suite for the Zedu REST API.
 It tests authentication, user management, and protected endpoints with a focus on:

-Happy path testing — Valid inputs return expected results Negative testing — Invalid inputs are properly rejected Edge case testing — Boundary conditions and unusual inputs are handled gracefully
+1. Happy path testing Valid inputs return expected results
+2. Negative testing Invalid inputs are properly rejected
+3. Edge case testing Boundary conditions and unusual inputs are handled gracefully

 Total Tests: 37+ covering login, registration, token validation, password reset, and user profile endpoints.

 ---

-Prerequisites
+##Prerequisites

 Before running this project, ensure you have: